Kamapitha: Boundaries

 Traditional sources defines boundaries of Kamapitha as area between Manas river and Silghat, Sankosh and Kapili river, based on ancient work Yogini Tantra, areas comprising western boundary of current Kamrup and part of Nagaon district as eastern boundary, in first case, while in second case, Undivided Kamrup plus small part of Undivided Goalpara District.

 Modern scholarship, considering change in course of rivers, gives Kamapitha area as Guwahati area up to the Manas River, which is Kamrup, as Kamapitha.
 Pratap Chandra Choudhury, has no difficulty in accepting that Kamapitha of Tantras, is nothing else than Kamrup and Kamakhya area of Guwahati itself.
 Kamarupa Anusandhan Samiti, also presses that it is rather absurd, to exclude Kamakhya from the region called Kamapitha.

-Shaktipeeth
+Shakta pitha

 It form the waist on the position of the genital organ (kama), justifying its name.
-Kamapitha also known as Kamrup, is important Shaktipeeth and pilgrimage center, due to presence of ancient Kamakhya Temple, relating to legends of goddess Kamakhya.
+Kamapitha also known as Kamrup, is important Shakta pitha and pilgrimage center, due to presence of ancient Kamakhya Temple, relating to legends of goddess Kamakhya.
 Kamapitha is heart of ancient Kamrup, with presence of two major capitals out of three namely Pragjyotishpura and Durjaya.